Pick the one you want most

 Genetics is involved, to a large degree, in one's body weight distribution and metabolism, both of which are recognized risk factors for sleep apnea.
 For adults suffering from obesity, the likelihood of developing sleep apnea is greater than 10-fold than in adults who are not obese.
 Twin studies support evidence of shared genetic backgrounds between obesity and sleep apnea.

 Some genetic variants affect fat distribution in the body, mainly around the neck and throat area, which directly affects the space available for the airway during sleep.
+The accumulation of soft tissue around the upper airway can significantly narrow the breathing passage and increase the risk of obstruction.
 This relationship is the rationale for why weight loss remains an important part of treatment even when there is a strong genetic component.

 Research Spotlight: Discovery of the PHOX2B Gene